 Hands down this is my favorite family holiday of the year!
-One year, an older gentleman restaurateur and I stayed up until the wee-hours of the night to create this menu together.
-We had a ball preparing our festive meal for everyone even though the old-timer put way too much salt in our stuffing!
-He's still a notable veteran in the restaurant and casual dining business but he's no longer allowed in my kitchen!
+I had a ball preparing our festive meal for everyone even though an old-timer in the kitchen put way too much salt in our stuffing.
+He’s still a notable veteran in the restaurant and casual dining business but he’s no longer allowed in my kitchen!

-The real secret to this meal's success is to prepare it as much in advance as possible.
-Because the turkey, cranberry sauce and apple pie were started the night before, I had more time to freshen up, adorn those high heels and spend plenty of time with Brad at our inaugural Thanksgiving party.
-The atmosphere sitting down with family and new friends was one of the most delicious and magical evenings I can remember.
+The real secret to this meal’s success is to prepare it as much in advance as possible.
+Because the turkey, cranberry sauce and apple pie were started the night before, the feast was one of the most delicious and joyful experiences I can remember.

 To top it off, we decorated our dining table by filling tall Hurricane vases with layers of fresh cranberries, whole chestnuts and Grimes Golden apple.
 Scattered autumn leaves and small bird statues completed our natural and simple Fall look.